The World Bows Down Before My Flames: Characters

 Commonly referred to as just Homura (ホムラ, Homura), she is a high school student with pyrokinesis who got reincarnated into another world after committing suicide over ostracization due to her powers.
-At first glance, she appears to be the "normal" one of her group, being a voice of reason for her insane teammates.
+Though a bit of a chuunibyou and a lolicon, at first glance, she appears to be the "normal" one of her group.
 However, she later realizes and accepts that she is actually a pyromaniac who hates injustice and hypocrisy due to how she was mistreated, taking sadistic joy in incinerating evildoers.